microsoft/LightGBM/R-package/README.md

 For Mac OS X users, gcc with OpenMP support must be installed first.
 Refer to [wiki](https://github.com/Microsoft/LightGBM/wiki/Installation-Guide#osx) for installing gcc with OpenMP support.

+To avoid critical package issues if you are using R 3.4.0 (not the patched/devel version), it is recommended to install once the LightGBM R package, even if it is an old version: `devtools::install_github("Microsoft/LightGBM@v1", subdir = "R-package")`.
+Make sure you have the correct permissions to install the package.

 ### Install
 Install LightGBM R-package with the following command: